imambux/pkm-maven/README.md

-# Maven Examples
+# Personal Knowledge Management for Maven

+This project has all the examples related to maven.
+Please travel through the commit history to see the more simpler status of the project.

 ## Requirements
 - JDK 21
 - Maven 3.9.8

 ## JAR file